exponea/exponea-ios-sdk/Documentation/push-notifications.md

 > ❗️ Deprecation of automatic push notifications
 >
-> Previous versions of the SDK used method swizzling to automatically register for push notifications.
-This sometimes caused issues and therefore is no longer supported.
-Refer to [Implement application delegate methods](#implement-application-delegate-methods) below for a list of delegate methods your application needs to implement in order to properly process push notifications.
+> Previous versions of the SDK used method swizzling to register for push notifications automatically.
+This sometimes caused issues and, therefore, is no longer supported.
+Refer to [Implement application delegate methods](#implement-application-delegate-methods) below for a list of delegate methods your application needs to implement to process push notifications properly.

 ## Prerequisites